forwards/website_source/content/blog/2019-08-10-workshops-for-women-and-girls.md

 ## Brisbane

 Forwards teamed up with [ACEMS](https://acems.org.au/home) to organise the Brisbane Coding Workshop for Girls held at River City Labs (https://www.rivercitylabs.net) in March 2019.
 There were approximately 10 girls and 5 helpers.
 The girls worked on instructional material to get up and running with R and the tidyverse (https://ebsmonash.shinyapps.io/sunny_tutorial/) in the morning.
-We broke for a pizza lunch, and in the afternoon the girls experimented with developing their own shiny app.
+After a pizza lunch, the girls experimented with developing their own shiny app.
 A theme for the afternoon was “break it, fix it, break it, fix it, ...” to encourage experimenting and trying new things.
 The girls used data from the [Atlas of Living Australia](https://www.ala.org.au), on wildlife sightings around Brisbane, as the basis for the app.
 There is an [R package](https://cran.r-project.org/web/packages/ALA4R/index.html) to interface with this extraordinary data resource.
 For examples of the apps developed see [Claudia’s App](https://ebsmonash.shinyapps.io/Claudia_brissy_wildlife/) and [Rachel’s App](https://ebsmonash.shinyapps.io/Rachel_brissy_wildlife/).

 ![The view into River City Labs where the Brisbane girls coding workshop was held, with the girls and leaders chatting at the pizza lunch](/images/blog/workshops-for-women-and-girls/brisbane-girls-workshop.jpg)